-In this section we describe our 2018 Plan, our 2021 Plan and our Amended and Restated 2021 Employee Stock Purchase Plan, or the 2021 ESPP.
-Prior to our IPO, we granted awards to eligible participants under the 2018 Plan.
+In this section we describe our 2018 Equity Incentive Plan, as amended, or the 2018 Plan, our 2021 Stock Incentive Plan, or the 2021 Plan, and our Amended and Restated 2021 Employee Stock Purchase Plan, or the 2021 ESPP.
+Prior to our initial public offering, or IPO, we granted awards to eligible participants under the 2018 Plan.
 Following the effectiveness of the registration statement for our IPO and the effectiveness of the 2021 Plan, we ceased granting awards under the 2018 Plan and started granting awards to eligible participants from time to time only under the 2021 Plan.
+For a description of our 2024 Inducement Stock Incentive Plan, see "- Securities authorized for issuance under equity compensation plans."